tfolkersen/Culling/README.md

 ## Building
 Because this is a fork of the opengl-tutorial code, these instructions are based on the ones from here http://www.opengl-tutorial.org/beginners-tutorials/tutorial-1-opening-a-window/

+You will need to install the C++ packages in Visual Studio.
+I use Visual Studio 2019.

 * Clone this repository
 * Use CMake in Windows and point the source code directory to the root of this repository, and the build directory to root/build